hopchouinard/Claraforge/why-it-works/META-HumorIsAFeature.md

 ## 0. Premise: Jokes With a Job

 Research (and your own experience) proves it: **humor primes attention, lowers defensiveness, and boosts recall**.
-Claraverse bakes humor into prompts and docs on purpose, not by accident—or ego (well, maybe a little ego).
+Claraforge bakes humor into prompts and docs on purpose, not by accident—or ego (well, maybe a little ego).

 ---